MarcialRosales/maven-concourse-pipeline/README.md

 If we haven't launch our infrastucture yet, we can do it now:
 `nohup docker-compose up & `

 However, we need an account in *Cloud Foundry* where to push our application.
 For this demonstration project, we are going to use *Pivotal Web Service*.
+If you don't have a *PWS* account to go [https://run.pivotal.io/](https://run.pivotal.io/) and set up a free demo account.

 ## Pipeline explained